 If the company discloses the number of repriced options in the option activity table of the 10-K, and the repricing was approved by public shareholders, ISS will not include repriced options for that year.
 However, if the company does not separate the number of repriced options from number of options granted, the repriced options will be included.

-19. If a company grants performance-based awards, how will the shares be counted to avoid double counting?
+19. If a company grants performance-based awards, how will the shares be counted for the purposes of calculating burn rate?